Updated March 2022

 Amazon Sponsored Ads

 Amazon sponsored advertising shows up in-line with a consumer’s searches.
 When setting a sponsored product, sellers select the product, keyword phrases and choose a few other settings.
-As an example, a consumer might look up “bagel toaster” and be returned a listing of the most popular toasters on Amazon.
+For example, a consumer might look up “bagel toaster” and receive a listing of the most popular toasters on Amazon.
 In addition to the organic results that Amazon determines fit that keyword, are a “sponsored” results.

-To the consumer, sponsored ads often appear virtually identical to organic listing: in fact, they can easily be mistaken for a regular listing.
-An Amazon Sponsored Ad will be marked with a tag that reads “sponsored,” but this can easily be overlooked.
+To the consumer, sponsored ads often appear virtually identical to organic listing.
+In fact, they can easily be mistaken for a typical listing.
+An Amazon Sponsored Ad will have a tag that reads “sponsored,” but this can easily be overlooked.
 Sponsored items also show up to the side of the Amazon listing for even greater levels of visibility.

 Amazon Product Targeting Ads

 Amazon Product Targeting ads are one of the newest available options on the Amazon advertising network.
 Unlike sponsored products advertising which is keyword based, product targeting makes it possible for you to show your ads specifically on pages for targeted products by letting you target categories, brands, or specific products that are most relevant.
 This can be a powerful way to target competitors or complementary products to pull customers into your product page who may not be familiar with your product or brand.